Paris - Ile De France

 Its upper basin is therefore decorated with sculptures representing France’s Spirit of Maritime Navigation, Astronomy and Trade.

-Its lower basin is supported by allegorical sculptures that symbolize the Mediterranean, the Ocean and Fishing.
+Its lower basin is supported by allegorical sculptures that symbolise the Mediterranean, the Ocean and Fishing.

 La Fontaine des Fleuves is on the northern side.